Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What to be aware of

-- If you use up all your minutes and texts on your plan, you will be charged overage rates.
-For 4-Weekly plans these are 20c per minute and 20c per text.
-On other plans you will be charged 43c per minute and 8c per text.
-Once you’ve reached your data limit, your access will stop so you will need to purchase a data add-on to get online again.
+- If you use up the minutes and texts on your plan, you are charged overage rates.
+For 4-Weekly plans, these are 20c per minute and 20c per text.
+On other plans, you are charged 43c per minute and 8c per text.
+Once you reach your data limit, your access stops so you need to purchase a data add-on to get online again.

-- When choosing a Skinny Unlimited weekly plan, your speeds will be reduced once you hit 10GB.
-On a 4-Weekly plan, speeds reduce after 40GB of data use.
-You can not purchase a Data Binge and unused data does not roll over to the next billing cycle.
+- When choosing a Skinny Endless Data weekly plan, your speed reduces once you hit 10GB.
+On 4-Weekly plans, speed reduces after 4.5GB per 28 days with the $36 plan, after 12GB with the $46 and after 40GB with the $70.
+Unused data does not roll over to the next billing cycle.

-- With some mobiles being locked to certain networks, there is a chance that yours won’t work with Skinny.
-Phones purchased from Skinny or Spark will work, but for other mobiles you can enter your phone’s IMEI number on the Skinny website to check before purchasing a SIM.
+- Some mobiles are locked to specific networks, so there is a chance yours won’t work with Skinny.
+Phones purchased from Skinny or Spark work, but for other mobiles, enter your phone’s IMEI number on the Skinny website to check before purchasing a SIM.

-- Since Skinny does not offer pay monthly contracts, you’ll need to pay the full price of a new phone upfront rather than enjoying spread out interest-free payments.
+- Since Skinny does not offer pay monthly contracts, you need to pay the full price of a new phone upfront rather than enjoying interest-free payments across a set period.

 How to switch to Skinny

-Skinny SIMs come in three sizes – Standard, Micro and Nano – so you’ll be able to get the right fit for your phone.
+Skinny Trio SIM accommodates three sizes – Standard, Micro and Nano.
 If you are purchasing online, you can expect to receive your new SIM within three working days.

-Once you have your SIM, you’ll need to dial 456 to activate the SIM and then sign up for an online account.
-If you want to keep an existing number, you can submit a ‘Keep my number’ request for Skinny to transfer the number to its network.
+Once you have your SIM, you need to dial 456 to activate it and then sign up for an online account.
+If you want to keep an existing number, you can submit a “Keep my number” request for Skinny to transfer the number to its network.

 Skinny is worth considering if you are looking for a cheap mobile plan and don’t want to be locked into a contract.

-While there are no physical stores, Skinny’s local support team are reachable by phone or online in case.
-However, this could be a dealbreaker for you if you like being able to go and speak to someone when you have an issue.
+While there are no physical stores, Skinny’s local support team are reachable by phone or online.
+However, this could be a dealbreaker if you like to speak to someone in person when you have an issue.

 More guides on Finder